GLOBAL MARKETS-Stocks rise on trade truce bets; lira shaken by Turkey move on Syria

 "You don't want to ignore headlines, but at the same time each headline seems to say the same thing - that both sides want to see something happen and both sides are encouraged that something may happen," said Michael Lorizio, senior fixed income trader at Manulife Investment Management in Boston.

-Markets have been wobbly this month on more evidence that the U.S.-China conflict over trade is increasingly damaging the global economy.
+Markets have churned this month on mounting evidence that the U.S.-China trade war is damaging the global economy.
 Stocks have been particularly sensitive to headlines regarding trade.

-"Investors are hoping for an interim deal, they aren't expecting anything big, but are cautiously optimistic," said Michael Geraghty, equity strategist at Cornerstone Capital Group.
+"A partial deal with China would at least pave the way for a larger deal down the road," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+"Every day we get a different tweet and the market takes a different direction.
+Today is an up day on a favorable tweet."

+Stocks pared gains sharply toward the session close after Reuters reported Beijing has lowered expectations for significant progress from this week's trade talks.
+But Wall Street still ended higher.

 BREXIT TALKS

-Talks between the European Union and Britain over an agreement regarding London's departure from the EU on Oct.
+Talks between the European Union and Britain over a deal for London's departure from the EU on Oct.
 31 appeared to be going nowhere.

-British lawmakers have voted to force Prime Minister Boris Johnson to seek an extension to the departure date if he cannot agree a deal, but the prospect of further prolonged political uncertainty is worrying investors.
+British lawmakers have voted to force Prime Minister Boris Johnson to seek an extension to the departure date if he cannot agree a deal, but investors are worried about prospects for prolonged uncertainty.

-The Turkish lira touched a near four-month low versus the dollar after Ankara launched a military operation against Kurdish fighters in northeast Syria just days after U.S. troops pulled back from the area.
+The Turkish lira touched a near four-month low versus the dollar after Ankara launched a military operation against Kurdish fighters in northeast Syria, days after U.S. troops pulled back.

 Ecuadorian bonds tumbled as protesters began a national strike after President Lenin Moreno refused to step down or overturn anti-austerity measures that have triggered the worst unrest in a decade.

-Oil prices edged higher as Turkey's attack on Syria and hopes of trade talks progress were partly offset by a build in U.S. crude inventories.
+Oil prices were narrowly mixed as Turkey's attack and trade hopes were offset by a build in U.S. crude inventories.

+Brent crude LCOc1 settled at $58.32 a barrel, up 8 cents.
+U.S. West Texas Intermediate crude CLc1 settled at $52.59 a barrel, down 4 cents.
+Both benchmarks rose slightly after settlement.

 Global assets in 2019http://tmsnrt.rs/2jvdmXl